chdim100/Liquor_Sales_Iowa/README.md

+Python based processing of a dataset which describes the Liquor Sales in Iowa between 2016-2019.
+Seaborn and Tableau are exploited for the visualization process.
+More info and step-to-step description can be found in the Final_Assignement_Python_Report.pdf file.
+The whole repository demonstrates an educational purpose assignment which can be found in https://github.com/Workearly/Final-Assignment

+------------------------COPIED FROM ORIGINAL ASSIGNMENT REPO--------------------------
 # Final-Assignment
 This project is designed to simulate a full workflow of a Data Analyst from getting data off the Database to manipulate it with the use of Python and Pandas module to present it through matplotlib module or Tableau.